egr314-team202/egr314-team202.github.io/user-needs.md

 ## Mega Needs

 Below is a list of mega needs that the have been found from user analysis.
 From these mega needs will stem requirements for our project design.
 All other user needs can be found in _**Appendix B**_.
 These needs were decided based on if it follows our goal and if the aspect of the user need was important for user safety or user interaction.
+With a list of all high valued user needs below the product scope can be found in [Product Requirements](product-requirements).

 _**Interface**_<br>
 ⭐⭐⭐Friendly user interface